Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 Gay travel agents

 Out Adventures is our favorite travel agent when it comes to gay travel.
 They organize gay group trips all over the world as well as bespoke itineraries.
-They can customise and tailor an itinerary according to what you want to see and do in The Philippines.
-If you're tight on time and want someone to organise everything for your gay trip to Manila from start to finish, we definitely recommend having a conversation with them!
+They can customize and tailor an itinerary according to what you want to see and do in The Philippines.
+If you're tight on time and want someone to organize everything for your gay trip to Manila from start to finish, we recommend having a conversation with them!

 Gay bars in Manila